Run Executions from the CLI

 bash

-to continue.
-The CLI launches in interactive mode by default once you install it.
+Press y to continue.
+After installation, the CLI launches in interactive mode by default.

 View CLI Help